Frequently Asked Questions

 We strongly encourage referrals from faculty and staff.

-The goal of SSS TRIO is to increase the retention and graduation rates of its participants.
+The goal of TRIO SSS is to increase the retention and graduation rates of its participants.
 We are committed to providing proactive academic and other assistance to our participants.